 If you’re in charge of making a hiring decision, here’s how you can avoid major red flags with a new designer.

 Each hiring opportunity also provides the incredible potential to learn, grow, and advance your organization’s mission.

 At Acton Circle, we often work with businesses that are ready to achieve the next level of success but aren’t yet ready for their own in-house design team.
 We know that the need for strong design skills is real, and we’re here to (happily) help you accomplish the mission.

-To learn more about our design agency for purpose-driven businesses, reach out today for a complimentary consultation.
+To learn more about our design agency for purpose-driven businesses, reach out today for a free chat.